The Problem of Asphalt Waste

 A greenhouse gas emissions study from a Lafarge site in Richmond in 2016 estimated that 1 tonne of carbon dioxide equivalents (CO2e) is reduced for every 10 tonnes of RAP that is used in asphalt each year.
 These greenhouse gas savings come from decreased emissions associated with transporting rubble to landfills, and from reduced material movement to asphalt plants.

-For instance, if a 5,000-tonne municipal paving project approves the use of 40% RAP, a savings of approximately 200-tonnes of CO2 would be realized.
+For instance, if a 5,000-tonne municipal paving project approves the use of 40% recycled asphalt pavement, a savings of approximately 200-tonnes of CO2 would be realized.
 These greenhouse gas savings are equivalent to the emissions of approximately 66 cars per year.